 - Greens.
 Cook some spinach, or other greens, such as Swiss chard, or kale.
 Here is a recipe for a simple sautéed spinach - you can cook pretty much any leaves using this recipe.

 - Green beans: Simple cooked green beans will do.
 If you want something a bit more interesting, try these easy garlic and bacon green beans, sautéed in olive oil and butter in a skillet on stove top.

 - Potatoes: Serve mashed potatoes, roasted potatoes, or try this refreshing cilantro-lime potato salad.

 - Rice: Serve rice pilaf or any kind of flavored rice that you can buy in the store in a package.
 You can also serve this with wild rice, which is delicious with this lemon pepper chicken.

-If you like chicken thighs in creamy sauce, here are more recipes in the similar style:
+If you like chicken thighs in creamy sauce, here are more recipes in a similar style: